ZsofiaK/masterthesis/README.md

 ## Programming exercise
 The directory includes the implementation of a programming exercise aimed to kick-off the learning process of the technical aspects of the project.

+## Tutorials
+The directory includes completed notebooks of tutorials related to Python libraries used in the study.

 ## Experimentation
 The directory includes pilot notebooks and script for testing the modules used in the final pipeline.